To enable or disable the plugin, enable or disable the

 Compute the statement digest hash value and compare it to the rule digest hash values.
 This is subject to false positives, but serves as a quick rejection test.

-If the statement digest hash value matches any pattern digest hash values, match the normalized form of the statement to the normalized form of the matching rule patterns.
+If the statement digest hash value matches any pattern digest hash values, match the normalized (statement digest) form of the statement to the normalized form of the matching rule patterns.

 If the normalized statement matches a rule, compare the literal values in the statement and the pattern.
 A